Hagar-zakaria/Building-a-Credit-Card-Fraud-Detection-App-From-Data-Preparation-to-Deployment/README.md

 # 4. Building the Streamlit App
 Now, we build the Streamlit app to deploy our model and visualize the data.

 ## Step 1: Create app.py
-Create a new file named app.py and add the following code:
+Create a new file named app.py in Visual studio for example and add the following code:

 ![image](https://github.com/user-attachments/assets/ab96891c-9559-409d-8a50-b984ddebf0cc)